jupyter-book/mystmd/packages/myst-to-docx/README.md

 ## Basic usage in browser

+The utility `fetchImagesAsBuffers` walks the AST and downloads images into buffers to be used by docx, it also figures out the size and returns an object with `getImageBuffer` and `getImageDimensions`, which need to be passed to the options.
+If your images are more complex (e.g. they are mermaid diagrams, or Jupyter Outputs), you will need to do more complex preprocessing to create these two functions.

+A `Blob` is returned, which can be downloaded client side.

 ```typescript
 import { unified } from 'unified';
 import { mystToDocx, fetchImagesAsBuffers, DocxResult } from 'myst-to-docx';